 Drones are one of the new exciting outdoor toys of the new millennium.
-However, discover their annoying whine circling over your backcountry camp or encounter them hovering over a glorious rapid and you will quickly understand that they do not belong in our wilderness areas or on our wilderness rivers.
+However, if you have had the experience of their buzzing circling over your backcountry camp or encounter them hovering over a glorious rapid and you will quickly understand that they do not belong in our wilderness areas or on our wilderness rivers.

 Drones are showing up with increasing frequency on our Wild Rivers and managers are often unprepared to deal with this new technology.
 It is time to address this issue before continued lack of actions establishes unalterable precedents.